ybrs/single-beat/README.md

 Why
 --------

-There are some other solutions but either they are either complicated, or you need to modify the process
+There are some other solutions but either they are either complicated, or you need to modify the process.
+And I couldn't find a simpler solution for this https://github.com/celery/celery/issues/251 without modifying or adding locks to my tasks.